gkara00/RadParcel/README.md

 # RadParcel: A Dashboard for Radionuclides Dispersion Simulations
 **Version:** v0.0-beta

 **RadParcel** is an interactive dashboard designed to track the dispersion of radionuclides in the ocean.
-Built with the power of the [**OceanParcels**](https://oceanparcels.org/) Langrangian Simulator, Python, and Plotly Dash, this project enables visualization and analysis of radionuclides trajectories and activity decay influenced by ocean currents.
+Built with the power of the [**OceanParcels**](https://oceanparcels.org/) Langrangian framework, Python, and Plotly Dash, this project enables visualization and analysis of radionuclides trajectories and activity decay influenced by ocean currents.

 ---